 Laundry On Board

-So this Discovery is equipped with a washer dryer unit (the all in one kind).
+So this Discovery is equipped with a washer and dryer unit (the all-in-one kind).
 Since laundry rooms are so readily available at campgrounds, my initial thought was to remove the unit.
 It takes up quite a bit of space that could be used for more storage.
-And let’s just all be honest, when you are living the RV Life storage space is a valuable commodity!
+And let’s just all be honest, when you are living the RV Life, storage space is a valuable commodity!

 Now, I would not be without it.
 When we go to RV shows and look at the newer models, we see more and more that are coming with a “hook-up” for a washer and dryer.
 Especially during the Pandemic this year – it has been very nice to have this option to do our laundry in our rig.

 One tip regarding these types of units.
 Towels!
-I am now switching over the travel style (micro fiber) towels.
-And I hear from many other RV’ers who are switching over to these travel towels or the Turkish style towels as well.
+I am now switching over the travel style (microfiber) towels.
+And I hear from many other RV’ers who are switching over to these travel towels or the Turkish-style towels as well.
 These towels are not as thick and dry quickly when hung to dry.
-Speaking of travel towels, Venture 4th has given us an exclusive discount for our followers – save 25% when using the code 25OFF259 and they can be found on Amazon here.
+Speaking of travel towels, Venture 4th has given us an exclusive discount for our followers – save 25% when using the code 25OFF259.

 Share this Post